JakeHamacher/Fun-Time-Tools/README.md

 - Close Ports: Allows users to terminate processes associated with open ports using a single button click.
 - Service Identification: Fetches and displays service details related to a process using preloaded CSV files.
 - Admin Privileges Check: Ensures the application runs with administrator privileges for necessary permissions.

+### Not So Secure Shell
+- Automated SSH Login Attempts: Uses the Paramiko library to try logging into an SSH server.
+- Dictionary Attack: Reads usernames and passwords from files to attempt authentication.
+- Batch Username Support: Accepts a single username or a file containing multiple usernames.
+- Customizable Port: Allows specifying a different SSH port (default is 22).

 ## Installation